OpAbhiG/Frontend-test-Stopwatch.github.io/README.md

 ## Frontend test: Stopwatch

+Our HTML code represents a basic web page for a stopwatch application.
+It includes the following components:

 Create a stopwatch app.
 Use ONLY vanilla javascript, no libraries or frameworks are allowed for Javascript (you can use any CSS framework like Bootstrap).
 Refer to the question doc for more details:
 Question Doc